WHAT IS AZOOSPERMIA?

 Male infertility is usually caused by problems that affect either sperm production or sperm transport.

 Azoospermia is characterized by the absence of sperm in the semen

 Oligospermia is defined as the presence of fewer than 5 million sperm/mL of ejaculate.
 In the absence of clinical intervention, successful fertilization is rare in both cases

 Azoospermia is the medical condition of a man whose semen contains no sperm.
-It is associated with infertility, but many forms are amenable to medical treatment.
+It is associated with infertility.

 Normal sperm densities range from 15 million to greater than 200 million sperm per milliliter of semen.
 You are considered to have a low sperm count if you have fewer than 15 million sperm per milliliter or less than 39 million sperm total per ejaculate

 8. CAN TESTICULAR FAILURE BE TREATED?

 Most forms of testicular failure are irreversible.
 Testicular cancer, one of the reasons testes fail, is often curable when treated early, but can have serious consequences if it spreads to other parts of the body.